 - 5.1.1 Testing and investigations may be undertaken for any anti-doping purpose.
-They shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations and the eventual specific protocols of the FEI supplementing that International Standard. - 5.1.2 Testing shall be undertaken to obtain analytical evidence as to whether the Athlete has violated Article 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample) or Article 2.2 (Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method).
+They shall be conducted in conformity with the provisions of the International Standard for Testing and Investigations and the eventual specific protocols of IAF supplementing that International Standard. - 5.1.2 Testing shall be undertaken to obtain analytical evidence as to whether the Practitioner has violated Article 2.1 (Presence of a Prohibited Substance or its Metabolites or Markers in a Practitioner's Sample) or Article 2.2 (Use or Attempted Use by a Practitioner of a Prohibited Substance or a Prohibited Method).